samizzy/techblog/docs/views/technology/2020/May/liskov.md

 So you might want to spit on my face and say earlier I condemed using rect.isInstanceOf[Square].
 Yes it is true because it breaks the behaviour of sub classes amd YES it breaks in our above example too. **Infact you can pass a AxisDS type in a Rectangle Shape without compile time error...which is really bad**.
 So what I am saying is, sometimes it is OK to break the LSP principle :P. Yes it is true, you should treat a principle as a guideline, if it doesnt suit your use case then you may need to break it.

-Also another thing I cant figure out why we would want a generic method at the Shape abstract level because the client will also have to provide the appropriate DS object to the Shape object :rage:, probably it would also need to check the type of shape object using pattern matching?
+But we can definitely improve upon this solution as I cant figure out why we would want a generic method at the Shape abstract level because the client will also have to provide the appropriate DS object to the Shape object :rage:, probably it would also need to check the type of shape object using pattern matching?
 If this is the case then we might as well define our adjust method at the individual shape level and enjoy the benifit of type safety and pattern matching.

 ### Improving our solution